This post may contain affiliate links. Please read our disclosure policy.

 Hey Val, thanks for the questions?
 I went ahead and updated the servings on the recipe just for you 😉 The recipe makes 3 cups (24 oz) and I consider 1/8 cup (2 oz) to be pretty standard for an individual salad dressing serving.
 So, this recipe makes 12 (2oz) servings.

+As for the fat content, you're welcome to run this recipe through your preferred analyzer.
 Hope that helps and thanks again for stopping by! 🙂

 Jenn says